makker-nl/scriptsandsnippets/doc/soa_quickstart/InstallSOAQuickstart.md

 <img src="images/TEMPSOA_QS.png" width="525px" height="148px"/>

-Afterwards, you might want to clean-up the this folder.
+Afterwards, you might want to clean-up this folder.
 This is not done automatically.